University Professor of Economics, Otto-Friedrich-Universität Bamberg

 I am a tenured Full-Professor of Economics at the University of Bamberg in Germany.
 Previously, I served as an Assistant Professor of Economics (reappointed, on tenure-track) at The New School for Social Research in New York City.
-I am also a research fellow of the Macroeconomic Policy Institute (IMK) in Düsseldorf, Germany, a fellow of the Euro Area Business Cycle Network (EABCN) and a member of the Computational and Financial Econometrics (CFE) Network and a research fellow of the Centre of Applied Macroeconomic Analysis (CAMA) at the Australian National University, Sydney.
+Currently, I also serve as the speaker of the Bamberg Doctoral Research Group on Behavioral Macroeconomics (BaGBeM).
+I am also a fellow of the Euro Area Business Cycle Network (EABCN), a member of the Computational and Financial Econometrics (CFE) Network and a research fellow of the Centre of Applied Macroeconomic Analysis (CAMA) at the Australian National University, Sydney.

 Here you can find information about my research, teaching and (from time to time) some of my thoughts about current topics in macroeconomics and economic policy.
 Check out also the website of my professorship at the University of Bamberg following this link.

 - January 2018: My paper with Lena Dräger (University of Mainz) titled “Cross-Border Banking and Macroprudential Policies in Asymmetric Monetary Unions” has been accepted for publication at Macroeconomic Dynamics.

 - July 2017: I just published an Op-Ed article at the Süddeutsche Zeitung.
 You can find the online version here.